Skip to main content

 (Adopted December 2016)

-The Arizona Mathematics Standards define the knowledge, understanding, and skills that need to be taught and learned so all students are ready to succeed in credit-bearing, college-entry courses, and/or in the workplace.
+The Arizona Mathematics Standards define the knowledge, understanding, and skills that need to be taught and learned so all students are ready to succeed in credit-bearing, college-entry courses and/or in the workplace.
 The Arizona Mathematics Standards are the foundation to guide the construction and evaluation of mathematics programs in Arizona K-12 schools and the broader Arizona community.
-These standards were adopted by the Arizona State Board of Education in December of 2016.
+These standards were adopted by the Arizona State Board of Education in December 2016.

 *New Updates to the Standards Docs - July 2018 | Intro. to the Arizona Mathematics Standards | Glossary